 Access to benefits for medically discharged personnel

-When a service medical board decides a severely disabled person can no longer be employed in the armed forces and should be discharged, DWP now uses the service medical board evidence to determine eligibility to Employment and Support Allowance (ESA) rather than conduct a face to face medical assessment.
+When a service medical board decides a severely disabled person can no longer be employed in the armed forces and should be discharged, DWP now use the service medical board evidence to determine eligibility to ‘new style’ Employment and Support Allowance and Universal Credit rather than conduct a face-to-face medical assessment.

-Claims received from members of the armed forces who have been assessed by a Ministry of Defence (MOD) medical panel to be in their highest disability category are, wherever possible, assessed to consider whether the individual meets the limited capability for work-related activity criteria based on the MOD medical report (F Med 23) and without the need for a face-to-face assessment.
+If you’ve been assessed by an MOD medical panel to be in their highest disability category, you’ll be assessed to see if you meet the limited capability for work-related activity criteria based on the MOD medical report (F Med 23) and without the need for a face-to-face assessment.

-This applies to the initial Work Capability Assessment for the ESA claim made at the time of discharge.
-In these cases the individual will be placed in the ESA support group.
+This applies to the initial Work Capability Assessment for ESA and UC claim made at the time of discharge.
+In these cases, you’ll be placed in either:

 Armed Forces Independence Payment

-On 8 April 2013 the Ministry of Defence (MOD) in conjunction with DWP introduced the Armed Forces Independence Payment (AFIP).
+On 8 April 2013 MOD and DWP introduced the Armed Forces Independence Payment (AFIP).
 This benefit is designed to: